underdeveloper23/multiplatform-ktor-docker/README.md

 This full-stack application is a sample project that demonstrates the usage of Kotlin, Ktor, Exposed (a lightweight SQL library), and PostgreSQL to build a web-based application with database functionality.
 The project includes modules related to user management and consent handling, as well as region-specific localised politics requirements.

+## You want to know more about Kotlin multiplatform?
+This is interesting article about the Kotlin multiplatform: https://www.donnfelker.com/why-kotlin-multiplatform-wont-succeed/

 ## Features

 - User management with CRUD operations.